 Once you, the next of kin, have made a decision, you must send us a Letter of Instruction.
-(PDF 12 KB) To ensure that your wishes are carried out completely, please send your instructions regarding the disposition of your loved one’s remains and personal effects by both FAX and mail to the American Embassy Tokyo or our consulate if the death occurred outside the Tokyo’s consular district.
+(PDF 12 KB) To ensure that your wishes are carried out completely, please send your instructions regarding the disposition of your loved one’s remains and personal effects to the American Embassy Tokyo or our consulate if the death occurred outside the Tokyo’s consular district.

 Your instructions should give your loved one’s full name, telephone numbers where you may be reached and, if shipment of remains is desired, the name, address, and full telephone number and fax number of the U.S funeral home you have selected to handle arrangements.

 Use this form to prepare the Letter of Instruction (PDF 12 KB).